 You can go down the list and see the rest of their "deals" are pretty much the same.
 Their loud billboards declare that they can get a loan for "anyone".
 Bad credit generates more bad credit.
 People get upside down on car loans and end up in real trouble, and then get repossessed and end up buying another bad deal down the road.
 Repeat ad infinitium.

 And yet, you can buy, for cash, cars not too different from these listed, for a lot less money.
 So why do people go to such places and pay too much?

-THERE ARE IDIOTS, Look around.
+THERE ARE IDIOTS, Look around you.
 Just because a lot of people make bad economic decisions does not make them good economic decisions.
 Just because something is advertised on TeeVee or in the newspaper does not make it a good deal.
 In fact, usually the opposite is true.

 And many people get sucked into such deals based on vanity.
 They want a shiny car to impress their friends, so they sell their souls to a used car dealer.
 I can only imagine what is going through some mullet-head's brain when he buys that 11-year-old Firebird.
 "It's a real MACHINE!" he'll no doubt tell his friends.
 But in reality, it is just an ugly used car.

 Again, the best deal in a used car is to buy a late-model reliable car from an individual owner, and to pay cash whenever possible.
 If you don't have cash, finance the car through your credit union.
 But used car lots are no bargains, and oftentimes, the prices they charge are within a stone's throw of a new car price, particularly when you factor in the higher interest rates on car loans.